Skip to main content

 For Investors

-After the RUV is finalized, investors receive a fully executed LPA, PPM, subscription agreement, investment statement, and signature certificate from their investor Dashboard.
+After the RUV is finalized, investors receive a fully executed LPA, PPM, subscription agreement, investment statement, and signature certificate from their investor dashboard.
+Investors can see these documents by navigating to their AngelList investor dashboard and going to Portfolio > Company Name > Investment History.

 The documents will be electronically signed by the General Partner of the RUV vehicle: Fund GP, LLC.

-Will AngelList Produce K-1s for investors?
+Will AngelList produce K-1s for investors?

-The RUV will issue a first-year K-1 to all investors.
-This K-1 will typically reflect $0 of gain or loss, but is required under US tax rules.
-The RUV will only issue a K-1 in subsequent tax years if there is a disposition event or other reportable tax activity at the RUV.
+The RUV will issue a K-1 for the first tax year to all RUV investors.
+This K-1 will typically reflect $0 of gain or loss, but is required under U.S. tax rules.
+In subsequent years, the RUV will issue a K-1 for every year when there is a disposition event or other reportable tax activity in the RUV.
 This frequently doesn’t occur until the company exits or has another liquidity event.
+A timeline for K-1 delivery to investors is available here.
+Investors can find their K-1 via their AngelList dashboard and can contact invest@angellist.com if they have questions.

 Can investors transfer their interest in the RUV?